 Tanja Hester, the Author

 Tanja (pronounced like “Tonya”) is the author of this blog and the award-winning book Work Optional: Retire Early the Non-Penny-Pinching Way, and was dubbed the “matriarch of the women’s FIRE movement” by the New York Times.
-In addition, she’s a longtime political communications strategist (the pre-retirement career), a community and environmental activist, an insatiable reader and audiophile, an obsessive searcher for the best gluten-free beers and baked goods, a one-time mathlete, a former yoga and spinning teacher, and half of the award-winning podcast The Fairer Cents.
+In addition, she’s a longtime political communications strategist (the pre-retirement career), a community and environmental activist, an insatiable reader and audiophile, an obsessive searcher for the best gluten-free beers and baked goods, a one-time mathlete, and a former yoga and spinning teacher.
 To learn more about Tanja, including her public speaking, visit TanjaHester.com.